-Start by assessing whether your current budgeting process can be improved or automated with a new piece of software.
+Start by assessing whether you can simplify and improve your current budgeting process with software automation.
 For example, many of them come with accounting automations that record transaction data and categorize expenses—workflows that could free up hundreds of hours for you or your accounting team.

 2. Take stock of your options

 Now that you know what you need, it’s time to look for solutions.
 Jumpstart your search with our top 4 picks below, but don’t stop there.
 Also, consider reaching out to people in your network for their recommendations—they may be able to offer insights you won’t get elsewhere.